-CAR T-Cell Therapy: A Healthcare Professional's Guide - Mechanism of Action
+CAR T-Cell Therapy: A Healthcare Professional's Guide - Overview

 There are 3 main types of lymphocytes (white blood cells) that have action against cancerous tumors:

 - Natural killer (NK) cells